pg8wood/shortcut-launcher/README.md

 # Features

 ### Import the user's shortcuts
+Import shortcuts and allow the user to launch them from Shortcut Launcher.
 <img src="docs/my-shortcuts.jpeg" width=40% />

 ### Proxy input away from Shortcuts
-	- Bundles proxying loginc and enables app-side or Shortcut-side error handling into a premade shortcut that's easy to run from other shortcuts
+Bundles proxying logic and enables app-side or Shortcuts-side error handling into a premade shortcut that's easy to run from other shortcuts.

-	- Includes sample shortcuts using the bundled shortcuts
+Includes sample shortcuts using the bundled shortcuts.

 <div align=center>
 	<img src="docs/shortcut-installation-1.PNG" width=40% />